Tuesday’s Soil Ecosystem Service – Forest biomass production

 Demand aspects: The demand for renewable energy and thus firewood is currently increasing.

-Safeguarding Agricultural and biomass production soil ecosystem service: Introduction or strengthening of sustainable forest management practices that in particular prevent and mitigate erosion, soil compaction, soil drought, organic matter decline, and other soil risks.
+Safeguarding forest biomass production soil ecosystem service: Strengthening of sustainable forest management practices that in particular prevent and mitigate erosion, soil compaction, soil drought, organic matter decline, and other soil risks.